Scientific notation: E notation

 Calculators and computer programs typically present very large or small numbers using scientific notation, and some can be configured to uniformly present all numbers that way.
-Because superscript exponents like 10^{7} can be inconvenient to display or type, the letter "E" or "e" (for "exponent") is often used to represent "times ten raised to the power of", so that the notation m E n for a decimal significand m and integer exponent n means the same as m × 10^{n}.
+Because superscript exponents, like the ⟨^{7}⟩ in 10^{7}, can be inconvenient to display or type, the letter "E" or "e" (for "exponent") is often used to represent "times ten raised to the power of", so that the notation m E n for a decimal significand m and integer exponent n means the same as m × 10^{n}.
 For example 6.022E23 is written as 6.022E23 or 6.022e23, and 1.6E-35 is written as 1.6E-35 or 1.6e-35.
+Sometimes the positive power is explicitly shown (6.022E+23 or 6.022e+23).
 While common in computer output, this abbreviated version of scientific notation is discouraged for published documents by some style guides.

 Most popular programming languages – including Fortran, C/C++, Python, and JavaScript – use this "E" notation, which comes from Fortran and was present in the first version released for the IBM 704 in 1956.
 The E notation was already used by the developers of SHARE Operating System (SOS) for the IBM 709 in 1958.
 Later versions of Fortran (at least since FORTRAN IV as of 1961) also use "D" to signify double precision numbers in scientific notation, and newer Fortran compilers use "Q" to signify quadruple precision.
 The MATLAB programming language supports the use of either "E" or "D".